Latand/MedSyncWebApp/mkdocs/docs/backend.md

 ### 2. Organizing the API: Routers and Endpoints

-#### Main Structure: Routers
+!!! info
     Just as the bot service has routers to handle different bot commands, the REST API service employs routers to manage different HTTP endpoints.
 This allows the API to be modular, scalable, and organized.

     Each router in FastAPI can have a prefix.
 For instance, if the router is meant to handle doctor-related requests, you might use a prefix like `/api/doctors`.

 #### Dependencies and Utilities